lopcode/vips-ffm/README.md

 // ...

-// Call once to initialise libvips when your program starts Vips.init()
+// Call once to initialise libvips when your program starts, from any thread Vips.init()

-// Use `Vips.run` to wrap your usage of the API, and get an arena with an appropriate lifetime to use Vips.run { arena ->
+// Use `Vips.run` to wrap your usage of the API, and get an arena with an appropriate lifetime to use
+// Usage of the API, arena, and resulting V-Objects must be done from the thread that called `Vips.run` Vips.run { arena ->
     val sourceImage = VImage.newFromFile(
       arena,